 Advanced Engineering and Talented IT student Programs

-The Advanced Engineering and Talented IT student programs are open to students with outstanding academic ability (a ATAR of 98 or higher).
-They offer the opportunity to work at the advanced level in Junior Science, Engineering or IT subjects or in a small supervised project group tackling a specific engineering problem relevant to the modern community.
+They offer the opportunity to work at the advanced level in science, engineering or IT subjects, or in a small supervised project group tackling a specific engineering problem relevant to the community.

 Year 1 Interdisciplinary Project or Advanced Science